This blog post will show you how you can switch Azure Bastion from the Standard SKU to the Basic SKU (tier) via the use of an Azure PowerShell script.

 ## ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

-I hope this Azure PowerShell script is useful for you whenever you need to switch an existing Bastion host from the Standard SKU to the Basic SKU.
+Therefore, I hope that this Azure PowerShell script proves helpful whenever you find the need to switch an existing Bastion host from the Standard SKU to the Basic SKU.

-If you have any questions or recommendations about it, feel free to contact me through my Twitter handle (@wmatthyssen) or to just leave a comment.
+Should you have any questions or recommendations about it, please don’t hesitate to reach out to me via my X handle (@wmatthyssen) or to just leave a comment.

 0 comments on “Azure Bastion: Switch Standard SKU to Basic SKU with Azure PowerShell”